patchlevel/event-sourcing-bundle/docs/pages/configuration.md

 ### Migrate To Stream Store

 If you want to migrate from the `dbal_aggregate` store to the `dbal_stream` store, you can set this option.
-This register the `StreamDoctrineDbalStore` as service, that you can use in your application.

 ```yaml
 patchlevel_event_sourcing: